 - Photographs or Evidence.
 Taken photographs at the scene will only help your case.
 You should take photos of your injuries if you have any bruising or scrapes and you should also take photos of your damaged vehicle.
 Additionally, it’s always good to have witnesses who can corroborate your story.
 If there were witnesses, it’s good to have their name and contact number so your lawyer can contact them for further details.

 - Questions.
 It’s important to write down any questions you have so that you do not forget to ask them during your initial meeting.

 If you have been injured in a motor vehicle, contact us today to go over your potential claim.
 You can call or text us at 401-777-7777 or fill out our online form.
-Remember, delay could harm your case so contact the Bottaro Law firm as soon as you can to get the best representation.
+Remember, delay could harm your case so contact the Bottaro Law Firm, LLC as soon as you can to get the best representation.